meltyourface/blank/posts/Pseudoscience/Sigil-Activation-Ritual-for-Manifesting-Desires/index.md

 ## The Sigil Activation Ritual of the Omniscient Eye

-Purpose: This ritual is designed to manifest a specific desire within the domain of pseudoscience by harnessing the power of sacred geometry, metaphysical forces, and mystical symbols.
+**Purpose**: This ritual is designed to manifest a specific desire within the domain of pseudoscience by harnessing the power of sacred geometry, metaphysical forces, and mystical symbols.

 Materials:
 1. A sheet of parchment or quality paper